 Gina Raimondo, a Rhode Island Democrat, won an open seat to become the state's first woman governor in 2014.
 She served as general treasurer from 2011-2015.

-Kim Reynolds, an Iowa Republican, served as lieutenant governor from 2011 until 2017.
-She became governor when the incumbent was appointed U.S. ambassador to China.
+Kim Reynolds, an Iowa Republican, was appointed governor in 2017 when the incumbent left office to serve as U.S. Ambassador to China.
+In 2018, she became the first woman elected as governor in Iowa.
+She served as lieutenant governor from 2011 until her succession to governor.
 Prior to her election as lieutenant governor, she served in the Iowa State Senate and as Clarke County treasurer.

 |Bethany A. Hall-Long||D||2017-present||Delaware|